Test your punctuation prowess in these four punctuation challenges.

 As quickly as you can, add hyphens, apostrophes, commas, and semicolons to the passage below.
 Then go through slowly to check your work.
 The passage needs at least two of each punctuation mark.

 Writing that succeeds in college often fails in business.
 Professors and teachers admire academic writing however readers needs on the job are different.
 Executives supervisors and employees prefer writing that focuses on action.
 When professors assign a 20 page report students have to write to fill 20 pages.
 But those same students managers don’t ask for 20 pages they ask for writing that achieves a goal.

 College professors encourage their students extensive vocabulary and 50 word compound complex sentences.
 But colleagues on the job look for fine ideas communicated simply and clearly.

 Much college writing includes perfectly structured paragraphs with an introduction three or more supporting sentences and a conclusion.
 Although business writing contains elegantly structured chunks of text it also features one sentence paragraphs.
 Business writers will use a one sentence paragraph when they want a statement to stand out.

 Did you insert two semicolons, five to seven commas (depending on whether you use the serial comma), three apostrophes, and five hyphens?
 If not, proofread the passage again.
-Then check my version.